Copyright Law: What Are Derivative Works?

 Contact Our Office Today

 At Pike & Lustig, LLP, our South Florida copyright law attorneys have considerable experience handling claims involving derivative and transformative works.
 To learn more about how we can help you, please do not hesitate to contact us today to set up your free initial legal consultation.
-From our offices in West Palm Beach and Miami, we represent individuals and business throughout the region.
+From our offices in West Palm Beach, Wellington and Miami, we represent individuals and business throughout the region.